 What Are the Requirements for Becoming a Lawyer?

 But even if you have all the qualities of a successful lawyer, you need to know what the path towards a career in law looks like so you can determine if it’s right for you, and if it is, what you’ll need to do to get there.
-While the average lawyer salary is quite attractive, the studies to get there can be rigorous.
+The studies on how to become a lawyer can be rigorous.
 If you’ve ever asked or wondered “What do you have to do to become a lawyer?,” we’ll answer that below.

 The Demand for Lawyers

-In reality, the rapid growth of the profession has stayed the course for the last century.
-Given the turmoil and lack of diversification within the legal industry—and accounting for the year over year growth—this career choice is not only viable, it’s encouraged.
+The rapid growth of the profession has stayed the course for the last century.
+Given the turmoil and lack of diversification within the legal industry—and accounting for the year over year growth—a law career is not only viable, it’s encouraged.

 How to Become a Lawyer

-Licenses, certifications, and registrations vary from state to state, but the overall path is the same for all prospective lawyers in the United States.
+Licenses, certifications, and registrations vary from state to state, but the overall path is the same for all prospective lawyers in the United States.2

 So, how long does it take to become a lawyer?
-Typically, becoming a lawyer will take seven years of full-time study after high school graduation—four years of schooling to get your undergraduate degree, followed by three years of law school.
+Do you need a degree to be a lawyer?
+Typically, becoming a lawyer will take seven years of full-time study after high school graduation-four years of schooling to get your undergraduate degree, followed by three years of law school.
 Continue reading to learn about the details of schooling, exams, and other useful experiences and options along the way.

 Most law schools require a bachelor’s degree for entry.